-- Antagonist Title: Subverted, the creature is never called "The Entity" during the film.
-It is however referred to as an entity.
+- Antagonist Title: While the creature is never called "The Entity" during the film, it is referred to as an entity.

 - Badass Boast: When the finally attempt to get rid of the creature fails, Carla stands up to it, fed up with all of the torment and rape, saying it can do whatever it wants, but can't have her.
 This only gets it angry and attempts to kill her